ceroplay/cero/README.md

 #### Can you add this game to the site?

 You can request a game on our site under Extras.
 Remember, your game may not be added at all.
-BTW, stop requesting for Roblox, Shell Shockers, Fortnite, Minecraft, or Valorant.
+Stop requesting for Roblox, Shell Shockers, Fortnite, Minecraft, or Valorant.
 It's not possible for me to get code for those games.

 ## License